 The month is also called Heyönn, Ormamánaðr (“harvest month” and “worm month”), with the zodiac sign Ljún (Lion).
 The month is also called the Råtemåneden ("rotten month"), which in short means that most foods and organic things in nature disappear and rot quickly in late summer.

-These days, our ancestors celebrated, having cut and hung up the grass (of Norwegian “å herse”) - because on the fields the grass was cut with scythe, and hung on stools to dry.
+These days, our ancestors celebrated, having cut and hung up the grass (of Norwegian “å herse”) - because one the fields the grass was cut with scythe, and hung on stools to dry.
 The grass was used for winter fodder for cattle and livestock.
 The farmers still do this, but today modern equipment is used.
-After they had done this, they held Slóttublót.
+After theu have done this, the held Slóttublóy.
 This marked the start of the harvest.